 - Very tall heat spreader height

-Consumers wanting to jump to DDR5 but still in need of that basic, but trusty and reliable performance without hassles would be more than happy to accept what the Corsair Dominator Platinum has to offer.
-It may have lower clock speeds to start, but it still sits firmly right in the middle of the competition, making them a compelling buy within the premium category at a considerable reduction in overall cost.
+Consumers who want fast DDR5 RAM to pair with the 7950X but are still in need of that trusted and reliable performance without hassles would be more than happy with what the Corsair Dominator Platinum has to offer.
+It has a relatively high performance, premium build quality, and looks good making it a compelling buy within the premium category.

 Lastly, its RGB is as vibrant as ever.
 The pattern alone is already eye-catching enough.
 But given the configurations that you can do within iCue software, you can make those sticks glow and turn even more heads around.

-Corsair Vengeance doesn’t have the visual bells and whistles to match that of a Ryzen 9 7950X system.
-But it performs well in terms of stability and is capable of taking on many computational tasks with appreciable gains in day-to-day responsiveness.
+The Corsair Vengeance is a cheaper alternative for the Ryzen 9 7950X.
+It does well in terms of stability and is capable of taking on computationally demanding tasks with appreciable performance.

 SpecificationsMemory Type: DDR5 | Capacity: 32GB (2x16GB) | Speed: 5,600MHz | CAS Latency: 36 | Timings: 36-36-36-76 | Voltage: 1.25V | Height: 35mm/1.38″ | Warranty: Lifetime

-- Surprisingly good-ish OC headroom (for its class)
+- Surprisingly good OC headroom (for its class)

 - Low-profile heat spreader